theupdateframework/taps/tap13.md

 same METAPATH location listed in snapshot.json.

 The changes in the client application workflow are fairly minor from this TAP.
-Steps 4.0 and 4.4.0 should refer to the specified target's metadata file instead of the top-level targets metadata file.
+Steps 4.0 and 4.4.0 should refer to the specified targets' metadata file instead of the top-level targets metadata file.
 Additionally, instead of verifying the targets metadata file using the key in the root metadata in step 4.0, verification must use the keys listed in the mapping metadata.